rmind/tlsf/README.md

 	TLSF: a new dynamic memory allocator for real-time systems.
 	In Proc.
 ECRTS (2004), IEEE Computer Society, pp. 79-86.

-The implementation is written in C99 and is distributed under the 2-clause BSD license.
+The implementation is written in C99 and distributed under the 2-clause BSD license.

 ## API